Configuring Network-Based Discovery Rules

 - At the Companies step of the wizard, choose one or more companies for which the discovery rule is configured.
 Use the search field at the top of the list to find the necessary companies.

 You can select more than one company at this step.
-In this case, after you complete the wizard steps, Veeam Availability Console will create a separate discovery rule for each company.
+In this case, after you complete the wizard steps, Veeam Service Provider Console will create a separate discovery rule for each company.

 - Click a link in the Locations column, then click a link in the Master Agent column, and select a management agent that will be used as the master agent for discovery in each company location.